Looking for information about other Dental Topics?

 - And because the primary second molar is retained in place until the very last stages of the eruption process, it acts as a stabilizer that keeps the neighboring teeth in place.

-2) What happens when a baby tooth is lost too early?
+2) What happens if a baby tooth is lost too early?

 If in our example the child’s 2nd primary molar is lost prematurely, its stabilizing influence is lost too.